 You probably already have this growing around your place.
 The leaves, before flowering, are eaten in salads with much the same flavour as chicory and endive.
 It’s closely related.
 All parts of the plant are edible at different seasons.
-Harvest the flowers and make wine or herbal tincture, or even throw them in a stir fry.
+Harvest the flowers and make wine, mead, or herbal tincture, or even throw them in a stir fry.
 The root is harvested in Fall after frost or early in the spring before the leaves really put on growth.
 Dry it and use it as a coffee substitute.
 A decoction (tea) made from the dried root is used in the treatment of several cancers including leukemia.
 The dandelion detoxes and supports the liver – an essential organ in the elimination of cancer and toxins from the body.

 Start from seed or transplant the roots where you find them into your garden area.
 Dandelion is a perennial but you won’t be dividing its tap root to make more plants.
 Instead plant the seeds from the maturing flowers.
 If you don’t need more dandelion plant, snap off the flower heads before they go to seed and feed them to your goats or chickens.
 They love dandelion flowers.
 Note that dandelion is a perennial.
 If you are trying to get rid of dandelions from an area on your homestead, the only way is to pull them up by the roots.
 If you leave a portion of root in the ground, this plant will regrow, its that generous.
 So you may as well harvest the roots for medicine.